khoih-prog/ESP32TimerInterrupt/README.md

 ```
 ## TO DO

-1. Similar library for ESP8266
+1. Search for bug and improvement.

 ## DONE